Private Tours Entirely Designed Around You

 Transportation After Midnight

 Night buses connect major districts when trains stop running.
 Taxi rates increase after midnight, but they're reliable and safe.
-Walking between nearby neighborhoods often makes the most sense: Tokyo's well-lit and full of discoveries you'll miss from transport.
+Walking between nearby neighborhoods often makes the most sense: Tokyo is well-lit and full of discoveries you'll miss from transport.
 The area around Tokyo Station offers a different nighttime energy compared to the chaos near Shinjuku Station, with more upscale dining and quieter streets perfect for evening strolls.

 Money and Payments